-Flowers are inconspicuous, but the large grape-like bunches of bright wine-colored berries that appear near the end of summer make this succulent a true showpiece for container and garden alike.
+Flowers are inconspicuous, but the large grape-like bunches of bright, wine-colored berries that appear near the end of summer make this succulent a true showpiece for container and garden alike.

 Growing Conditions and General Care

-The seeds of Wild Grape can be sown in winter.
+The seeds of the Wild Grape can be sown in winter.
 Although they take a considerable time to germinate, success is almost guaranteed.
 Propagation can also be undertaken by cuttings.
 Cuttings or truncheons can be rooted in coarse river sand.
-Again it is important to water carefully, especially after the cuttings have rooted.
+Again, it is important to water carefully, especially after the cuttings have rooted.

 Source: pza.sanbi.org